kleene-project/docs/run/introduction.md

 ---
 title: Managing your runtime environments
 description: "Overview"
-keywords: "docker, run, configure, runtime"
+keywords: "kleene, run, container, runtime"
 ---

-Kleened runs processes in isolated containers.
-A container is one or more processes running in an isolated runtime environment on a host machine.
-The host may be local or remote.
-When an operator executes `klee run`, a container is created and a process is started within that container.
-This means that the process runs in an isolated environment with its own file system, its own networking, and its own isolated process tree separate from the host.
+When `klee run` is executed, a container is created and a process is started within that container.
+The process runs in an isolated environment with its own file system, its own networking, and its own isolated process tree separate from the host.

-In FreeBSD terms the process is 'jailed' using the jail kernel functionalty and it can be managed using native FreeBSD tooling.
+In FreeBSD terminolgy, the process is 'jailed' (using the jail kernel functionalty) and it can be managed using native FreeBSD tooling.
 Some of these is being used by Kleene under the hood, but some of the tools can be relevant to use alongside Kleene as well.

 The degree of isolation can be adjusted in many ways, and will be discussed in the following sections.